 - Seek out creeks, rivers or other bodies of water.
 Playing with water is an essential part of childhood and if hiking means more of it my girls are always game.

 - Bring a picnic!
-Interestingly enough, N started to seem a lot more interested in going for walks if hot chocolate, fruit and cookies on a blanket were in the cards.
+Interestingly enough, the Little Naturalist started to seem a lot more interested in going for walks if hot chocolate, fruit and cookies on a blanket were in the cards.

 - If you have dogs, use them to make things exciting for the kids.
 For my girls a game of fetch or hide and seek with our labs along the trail breaks up the walking, and the dogs love it too!

 - Last but not least, make sure your child is dressed for the elements.
 Nothing about the outdoors is fun if you’re cold.
-Check out this post about how to layer effectively in the fall.
+Check out this post about how to layer effectively in cold weather.

-At age two and a half, N still wants carried around a lot and being the youngest, she usually gets away with it.
+At age two and a half, the Little Naturalist still wants carried around a lot and being the youngest, she usually gets away with it.
 But she seems more contented, our hikes are getting longer, and she rarely asks to go inside.
 Which leads me to believe that although I have lost a few battles I may be well on my way to winning the war.